esperanca/personal_website/src/pages/cases/babylon.md

 ## Challenge

-In 2019, Jane Austin, VP Product Design, hired me to setup the Design Operations team.
+In 2019, Jane Austin, Director of Product and Design, hired me to setup the Design Operations team.
 When I joined, I was assigned two objectives:

 1. Drive the strategy and adoption of their design system
 2. Enable innovation and collaboration across design disciplines and product teams